PierreSenellart/provsql/doc/source/user/casestudy7.rst

    in-process side of the comparison is fully reproducible there.
 See the :ref:`Playground note <playground-note>`.

-The thread running through the chapter is a single coverage question asked three ways over the **same data**:
+The thread running through the case study is a single coverage question asked three ways over the **same data**:

 * asked so that it is **safe by shape** (hierarchical) -- read-once,